aquasecurity/tracee/docs/docs/flags/events.1.md

 - Event return value: Filter events based on their return value using 'event-name.retval'.
 The event return value expression follows the syntax of a numerical expression.

-- Event context fields: Filter events based on the non-argument fields defined in the trace.Event struct using 'event-name.context.field'.
+- Event scope fields: Filter events based on the non-argument fields defined in the trace.Event struct using 'event-name.scope.field'.
 Refer to the json tags in the trace.Event struct located in the types/trace package for the correct field names, and the event filtering section in the documentation for a full list.

 ## FILTER EXPRESSION